• Home

 Seafood Pasta Bake

 I would pair this creamy Seafood Pasta with the Cambria Estate Winery ® Chardonnay.
+(Please drink responsibly.)
 The pairing along with good friends to share it with makes for a wonderful dinner party!

-I use shrimp, scallops and crab in a cream sauce that’s spiked with Parmesan cheese.
+I use shrimp, scallops, and crab in a cream sauce that’s spiked with Parmesan cheese.
 Feel free to substitute the seafood I list with your favorite or with what is available to you.
-Lobster with be a fabulous addition!
+Lobster will be a fabulous addition!

 Seafood Pasta Bake

 This Seafood Pasta Bake is a pretty basic and easy casserole to make.
-First, you boil the noodles, make the white sauce, combine it and bake until bubbly.
+First, boil the noodles, make the white sauce, combine it, and bake until bubbly.
 It’s as simple as that.

 If you plan ahead, you can put it all together early in the day.
-At dinner time, you’ll simply bake it for 30 minutes and did is on the table!
+At dinner time, you’ll simply bake it for 30 minutes!

 Seafood Pasta Bake